 The Non-Surgical Treatment Option

 Eye bags and tear troughs can be treated with a non-surgical injection of a temporary dermal filler.
 By injecting dermal filler under the hollow connecting the lower eyelid and cheek, the appearance of the area will become much smoother.
-Dermal fillers can last for many years when injected into this area of the face.
+Dermal fillers in Melbourne can last for many years when injected into this area of the face.

 To combat the look of eye bags, dermal fillers can replace volume in the mid-cheek area, reducing the appearance of eye bags.
 Eye bags and tear troughs can both be treated by filling the mid-cheek along with the tear trough directly.